Gravqc/Server-Fundamentals-Express-/README.md

 # Route

-- Define/register routes, Route can be thought of as a path in your serverapp ex:localhosttest.com/users will give users, localhosttest.com/products,etc
+- Routing refers to how an application’s endpoints (URIs) respond to client requests.
 - Client will make requests to those routes that are defined in your server

-# Requests:
+# Get Requests:

-- Get: When you want to query the server for some data.
+When you want to query the server for some data.

-  - ex: // these are all routes that the user will query the server to do something
+- The "/"
-    // "/"=> base url so when the client accesses the base url then the server will be sending hello world app.get("/", (request, response) => {
+  app.get("/", (request, response) => {
-    response.status(201).send({ msg: "Hellow" });
+  response.status(201).send({ msg: "Message" });
   });

-- Post
-- Delete
+# Route Params:

+Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
+The captured values are populated in the req.params object, with the name of the route parameter specified in the path as their respective keys.

+- ex: localhost/api/users/4; 4 being the route param

+# Query Params:

+- Extra bits at the end of a URL (e.g., form inputs, search bar)
-- Put
+- ex: localhost/products?key=value&key2=value2